 Student accounts remaining unpaid at the beginning of the next term are considered delinquent and are placed in the collection process.
 The student must either resolve the delinquent balance or make satisfactory payment arrangements or the account may be referred to a collection agency and the balance reported to the credit bureaus.
 The student may be responsible for paying the collection agency fee, which may be based on a percentage at a maximum of 33-1/3 percent of the delinquent account, together with all fees and expenses, including reasonable attorney's fees, necessary for the collection of the delinquent account.

-In accordance with the provisions of T.C.A. § 49-9-108, university policy 4:01:03:00 and university standard B-010, all delinquent balances must be paid in full in order to register for classes, be readmitted to the university, or to receive grades, transcripts or diplomas.
+In accordance with the provisions of T.C.A. § 49-7-166, university policy 640 and 646, all delinquent balances must be paid in full in order to register for classes, be readmitted to the university, or to receive grades, transcripts or diplomas.

 Accounts that are considered uncollectible can only be paid with cash, money order, cashier’s check or with a debit card.
 Due to credit card merchant guidelines, we cannot accept payments by credit card for accounts deemed as uncollectible or for a dishonored check.

 For students on the Installment Payment Plan, an additional late payment charge of $25 will be assessed on each installment not paid on or before the due date.
 A student who has failed to make timely payments in a previous term will be denied the right to participate in the Installment Payment Plan in future enrollment periods.
 A student who is denied participation after only one late semester may be allowed to participate again only after completion of payment in full for two consecutive terms.
 Any student who makes payment with a check that is subsequently returned will be denied participation in the Installment Payment Plan in all future terms.